zhangybzbo/zhangybzbo.github.io/index.md

 ## News

 * February 2021: A paper accepted at IPMI 2021.
-* January 2021: Joining Amazon as a Applied Scientist Intern for Summer 2021.
+* January 2021: Joining Amazon as an Applied Scientist Intern for Summer 2021.
 * January 2021: Presenting our VLN paper at IJCAI 2020.
 * January 2021: A paper accepted at ISBI 2021.
 * May 2020: Join the UNC MIDAG lab.